The matroid secretary problem for minor-closed classes and random matroids: Tree-decompositions

 \section{Tree-decompositions}

 In this section, we introduce a notion of tree-decompositions of matroids, and give a constant-competitive matroid secretary algorithm for matroids having a `bounded-thickness' tree-decomposition into pieces for which constant-competitive algorithms are known.
-We use the term \emph{thickness}, to distinguish our notion from other well-known width parameters for matroids such as \emph{branch-width} \cite{GGW02}.
+Note that there already exist various notions of tree-decompositions of matroids, such as \emph{branch-decompositions} \cite{GGW02}.
+Therefore, to avoid confusion we use the term \emph{thickness} for the `width' of our tree-decompositions.